buddycloud/buddycloud.com/slate/source/includes/030-accounts.md

 #Accounts

-Create user accounts that can then use the service
+Create and destroy user accounts and permit the user to manage and reset their password.

+<aside class="notice">A user account enables a user to connect to their messaging service.
+They will still need to create their personal channel</aside>

+### Query Parameters

 Argument   | Required | Notes
 ---------- | -------- |------------